Turn to You

 "Turn to You" is a 1984 single, released by the all-female pop band The Go-Go's.
 The song was the second single from the band's third album, Talk Show.

-Written by Charlotte Caffey and Jane Wiedlin, the song was about Caffey's one-time boyfriend, baseball player Bob Welch.
+Written by Charlotte Caffey and Jane Wiedlin, the song is about Caffey's one-time boyfriend, baseball player Bob Welch.

+The song was later included in the jukebox musical Head over Heels that debuted on Broadway in 2018.

 Music video

 The song's music video, co-directed by Mary Lambert and Chris Gabrin, featured a starring role for the then-up-and-coming actor Rob Lowe.
-The band members play suit-clad men (except for drummer Gina Schock, who is wearing a colorful dress) as they perform the song at a formal teen dance which appears to be taking place in the early to mid-1960s.
-The band members also play female party guests (except for Schock, who plays a male guest) watching and dancing to the music.
+The band members all wear suits (except for drummer Gina Schock, who is wearing a colorful dress) as they perform the song at a formal teen dance which appears to be taking place in the early to mid-1960s.
+The band members also appear as party guests watching and dancing to the music.